oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-If the request contains invalid parameters or incorrect data, or if the authorization server wishes to interact with the user directly, the authorization server responds with an HTTP 400 (Bad Request) status code (unless specified otherwise below) and includes the following parameters with the response.
+If the request contains invalid parameters or incorrect data, or if the authorization server wishes to interact with the user directly, the authorization server responds with an HTTP 400 (Bad Request) status code (unless specified otherwise by a particular error code) and includes the following parameters with the response.

 Response parameters `error`, `error_description`, and `error_uri` are defined and used according to {{RFC6749}}. `request_uri` and